 Becoming climate-smart is about identifying BRAC programmes which will proactively address the vulnerability and become resilient to the adverse effects of climate change.
 The identified programmes anticipate the restructuring that will be needed to reduce that vulnerability and any negative consequences that may affect people as well as BRAC’s programme participants.
-DMCC is coordinating research to model the effects of climate change on programmes and develop an action plan accordingly to tackle these future challenges.
+CCP is coordinating research to model the effects of climate change on programmes and develop an action plan accordingly to tackle these future challenges.

 Against man-made disasters

 Tragedies such as the Rana Plaza collapse and Tazreen Garments fire shocked the world, proving how gravely human-inflicted disasters can affect individuals.
-Besides addressing natural hazards, DMCC also works to support people affected by such accidents.
+Besides addressing natural hazards, CCP also works to support people affected by such accidents.

 The programme focuses on mental and physical rehabilitation, regaining social mobility through skills development and achieving self-employment through holistic arrangement.